gp8-stopwatch/receiver-firmware/TESTS.md

 There is a configuration possible where two receivers are connected together using CAN bus.
 Such a system works like that :
 1. A contestant starts crossing the first gate (ie. transmitter + receiver pair),
 2. The first receiver immediately sends a signal to the second receiver and starts counting, updating its screen as the time passes.
-3. The second receiver triggered by the signal received from the first receiver also starts counting (with display).
+3. The second receiver triggered by the signal received from the first receiver also starts counting (with display on).
 4. A contestant finishes his/her course riding through the second gate, immediately triggering the second receiver off.
 5. The second receiver sends the final result to the first receiver which stops its counter, discards its result, and displays the result of the second receiver.